skcode0/discord_rag/README.md

 <h1>Overview</h1>

-- A project to learn about RAG, vector DBs, ReAct agents, and LangGraph.
+- A project to learn about RAG, vector DBs, ReAct agents, tools, and LangGraph.

 - Discord messages are saved as vector embeddings and retrieved using StreamingDiskAnn.
 Then LLM will use those results to reason and respond.
 This is tested on PostgreSQL only.